Hearing the word “cancer” can bring someone’s world to a stop.

 When Kathaleen noticed a knot on her breast, she thought she had just hit something.
 Though a mammogram six months before was normal, new tests showed Stage 3 cancer.
 Her next step proved key to managing her unexpected journey.

 When Juanita noticed a large lump two months after a mammogram reported normal results, her doctor sent her back for another screening and an ultrasound.
 Though the lump didn’t appear to be cancer, she elected to have it removed.
 Thank goodness she did.

 The cold symptoms just wouldn’t go away.
-Finally, Rita Chafin went to the doctor and was given a prescription of antibiotics.
-Still, the congestion and struggle to breathe continued, so her physician ordered a chest X-ray.
-Her world stopped when the results revealed a visible tumor in her lung.
-And it was malignant.
+Finally, Rita went to the doctor and got an antibiotic.
+Still, the congestion and struggle to breathe continued, so her doctor ordered a chest X-ray.
+Her world stopped when the results showed a malignant tumor in her lung.

 Mike wasn’t wheezing, sneezing or showing any signs of a lung problem.
 But his wife noticed he didn’t have the energy he used to.
 Dr. Roger Archer knew Mike to be a former smoker and recommended a free lung screening.
 That screening saved his life.